“How To Backup Nextcloud” was originally written on 03 July 2019, but has been updated on 19 June 2020.

-Now we have the directories we need in place, let’s create the script that will run our backups.
+Now we have the directories setup, let’s create the script that will run our backups.
 In this example, I’m using nano, but feel free to use any text editor you like.
 To learn more about nano, click here.

 Populate the file with the following, ensuring you change the username and path to whatever the appropriate values are for your setup.

 #!/bin/bash # Output to a logfile exec &> /home/ncbackup/Backups/Logs/"$(date '+%Y-%m-%d').txt" echo "Starting Nextcloud export..." # Run a Nextcloud backup nextcloud.export echo "Export complete" echo "Compressing backup..." # Compress backed up folder tar -zcf /home/ncbackup/Backups/"$(date '+%Y-%m-%d').tar.gz" /var/snap/nextcloud/common/backups/* echo "Nextcloud backup successfully compressed to /home/ncbackup/Backups" # Remove uncompressed backup data rm -rf /var/snap/nextcloud/common/backups/* echo "Removing backups older than 14 days..." # Remove backups and logs older than 14 days find /home/ncbackup/Backups -mtime +14 -type f -delete find /home/ncbackup/Backups/Logs -mtime +14 -type f -delete echo "Complete" echo "Nextcloud backup completed successfully."